 - 88% of patients want to know their payment responsibility up front (Source: Ins tamed, Trends in Healthcare Payments Ninth Annual Report)

-Tip #1 Set Expectations for Staff and Patients
+1. Set Expectations for Staff + Patients

-Tip #2 Be Price Transparent
+2. Be Price Transparent

-Tip #3 Be Consistent
+3. Be Consistent

 Be sure to educate your teams across the continuum of care about how these efforts support the financial integrity of the organization.
 Staff should be comfortable educating patients about the organization’s credit and collection policy in addition to presenting the payment hierarchy.
-They should offer prompt pay discounts (if available), payment plans, or financial assistance to best serve the needs of the patient.
-Ensure that your team is consistent and set them up for success by auditing their process and removing any barriers that may keep them from having an empathic and educational financial discussion.
+They should offer prompt pay discounts (if available), payment plans or financial assistance to best serve the needs of the patient.
+Ensure your team is consistent and set them up for success by auditing their process and removing any barriers that may keep them from having an empathic and educational financial discussion.

 Patients want to be informed of their financial responsibility and healthcare teams should be prepared to guide them.
-Set the course for a positive experience by using this marketing collateral to communicate expectations, become educated on your own organization’s price transparency tool, and encourage consistency in education and point of service collections today.
+Set the course for a positive experience by using this marketing collateral to communicate expectations, become educated on your own organization’s price transparency tool and encourage consistency in education and point of service collections today.
 These three steps will go a long way in helping your patients and staff navigate the financial journey together.

-At Ensemble Health Partners, we help providers manage complex payer regulations and adapt to evolving trends by empowering them with the data and operational expertise they need to remain compliant, avoid lost revenue, and continue to deliver on their missions of providing quality care to their communities.
+At Ensemble Health Partners, we help providers manage complex payer regulations and adapt to evolving trends by empowering them with the data and operational expertise they need to remain compliant, avoid lost revenue and continue to deliver on their missions of providing quality care to their communities.